7 Day Road Trip

 During these months, the famous Manali – Rohtang Pass – Kunzum La – Kaza road closes due to heavy snowfall.
 Hence, the only way of reaching Spiti Valley is through the Hindustan – Tibet Highway (Shimla – Kalpa – Kaza).
 You will be using this road both ways – to enter and exit Spiti Valley.

-This comfortable and comfortably curated seven-day Spiti Valley Winter Expedition is designed for travellers for an authentic Spiti Valley tour through the winter months.
+This curated seven-day Spiti Valley Winter Expedition is designed for travellers for an authentic Spiti Valley tour through the winter months.
 Shared by a small group of travellers, this Spiti Valley Winter Expedition includes travelling in comfortable and safe Force Traveler to some of the most popular villages of Spiti Valley including Asia’s highest villages – Komik and Kibber.
 Marvel at the wondrous structures of the Ki Monastery and Tabo Monastery shrouded in snow.View Full Itinerary

 We begin this Spiti Valley Winter Expedition by hitting the road from Shimla.
 We pass through popular towns of Sarahan and Rampur-Bushahr before entering the spectacular Kinnaur Valley.
 Before entering Kalpa at 7549 feet, we catch a glimpse the famous Kinner Kailash Peak – said to be the summer adobe of Lord Shiva.